wvchallenges/opseng-challenge/README.md

 ## Project Description

-There's a trivial Python app available [here](https://github.com/wvchallenges/opseng-challenge-app).
+There's a basic Python app available [here](https://github.com/wvchallenges/opseng-challenge-app).
 Your task is to host this app on AWS, using the current `HEAD` of the `master` branch as of when we test your submission.

 The OS used for hosting, and the tools & techniques used to accomplish this are up to you.
 Once you're done, please submit a paragraph or two in your `README` about what you're particularly proud of in your implementation, and why.
 Be deliberate in your choices and design, as we'll use them as a starting point for our discussions.